MicrosoftDocs/defender-docs/defender-xdr/pilot-deploy-overview.md

 ## Start the pilot

-This series of articles assumes that you already have a production Microsoft 365 tenant and are running the pilot there.
-An in-place pilot will let you keep any security settings and methods with the purchase of licenses after the pilot.

-Microsoft recommends you create your pilot in your existing production subscription of Microsoft 365 to gain real-world insights immediately and you can tune settings to work against current threats in your environment.
-After you've gained experience and are comfortable with the platform, simply promote each component, one at a time, to production.
+Microsoft recommends you start your pilot in your existing production subscription of Microsoft 365 to gain real-world insights immediately and you can tune settings to work against current threats in your Microsoft 365 tenant.
+After you've gained experience and are comfortable with the platform, simply expand the use of each component, one at a time, to full deployment.

 An alternative is to [Set up your Microsoft Defender XDR trial lab environment](setup-m365deval.md).
-However, this environment won't show any real cyber security information such as threats or attacks on your production Microsoft 365 tenant, while you are piloting.
+However, this environment won't show any real cybersecurity information such as threats or attacks on your production Microsoft 365 tenant while you are piloting and you won't be able to move security settings from this environment to your production tenant.

 <a name='you-will-need-to-activate-e5-trial-licenses-to-evaluate-microsoft-365-defender'></a>